Junior Wardens news

 Play Day is a vibrant community event that brings people of all ages and backgrounds together for a day of fun and connection.

 Designed to be fully inclusive, Play Day offers a diverse range of activities that cater to everyone, ensuring no one is left out.
 The event features predominantly free activities, making it accessible to all.
-Visitors can enjoy a mix of sports, arts and crafts, and various interactive activities specifically tailored for young people.
+Visitors can enjoy a mix of sports, arts, and crafts.
+There are also various interactive activities specifically tailored for young people.

-In addition, information stalls are available, offering valuable resources and support for children and families.
-These stalls are staffed by local businesses, charities, and organisations, reflecting the community's commitment to supporting its residents.
+Information stalls are also available.
+These offer valuable resources and support for children and families.
+These stalls are staffed by local businesses, charities, and organisations.
+They reflect the community's commitment to supporting its residents.

-Play Day is more than just a day of fun, it is an opportunity to break down barriers and foster a sense of unity within the community.
-By bringing people together in a shared space, the event encourages social interaction and mutual support, helping to build stronger relationships among residents.
-In essence, Play Day is a celebration of community spirit, offering a day of enjoyment while strengthening the bonds that hold the community together.
+Play Day is more than just a day of fun.
+It is an opportunity to break down barriers and foster a sense of community unity.
+By bringing people together in a shared space, the event encourages social interaction and mutual support.
+This helps to build stronger relationships among residents.
+In essence, Play Day is a celebration of community spirit.
+It offers a day of enjoyment while strengthening the bonds that hold the community together.

-So many organisations and charities supported the event, not only providing activities for children but support for parents.
+So many organisations and charities supported the event.
+They provided activities for children and support for parents.
 A massive thank you to everyone who supported the event.

 I am now going to be running this event each year, sticking as usual to the first Friday of the school summer holidays.
-Come along and join us in 2025, Hoglands Park for a bigger and better Play Day.
+Come along and join us in 2025, at Hoglands Park, for a bigger and better Play Day.

 Feedback